 That being said, after a few days getting used to the cluttered and somewhat illogical Camera Menu, I felt like shooting with my first Nikon FE-2, except now I had more than 36 frames and could switch the ISO as I pleased.
 There was, and is, an inexplicable emotional connection with the X100S—a feeling that I haven’t felt in a decade.
 Technically speaking, the camera is wonderful.
 But, there’s more to it.
 I can and want to take it with me everywhere I go.
 I have been taking more “snapshots” than ever before.
 I can get closer to my subjects, and shoot silently and almost invisibly.

 If you have been drooling over this camera and are ready to pull the trigger, I hope this review provides that extra little push.
 It’s OK, go ahead and make the jump!
 You can tell your spouse that it was my fault.
-Please consider using these Amazon, Adorama, or B&H links.
+Please consider using our Amazon link.
 It won’t cost you a penny more, and it would definitively help support this site.